cepthomas/Nebulua/README.md

 BarTime(str)
 ```
 Construction with several overloads:
-- tick: construct from tick
+- tick: construct from absolute tick
 - bar, beat, sub: construct from explicit parts
-- str: construct from string likw "1:2:3" or "1:2" or "1"
+- str: construct from string like "1:2:3" or "1:2" or "1"
 - return: BarTime object

 Properties: